 This collection is representative of plants from the Sierra Madre mountain ranges of Mexico south to the higher elevations of Central America.
 Two major plant communities are represented: pine-oak woodland and cloud forest.
-Included are many species used by indigenous Aztec and Mayan people for medicinal and ritualistic purposes.
+Included are many species used by indigenous Aztec and Mayan people for medicinal and ceremonial purposes.

 Evergreen cloud forests occur at high elevations where low-level clouds reduce temperatures and provide abundant moisture, even equaling that of a true rainforest environment.
 In these wet, cool conditions, thick mats of ferns, orchids, mosses, and other epiphytes cover tree branches and trunks.
 More species of epiphytes live in cloud forests than anywhere else on Earth, and over 70 species of birds visit the epiphytes to find food and materials for nest building.
 Scientists have found evidence that global warming has made cloud forests drier, endangering these unique environments.
 The cloud forest community is one of the most unique in the Garden, with many plants from this higher elevation assemblage doing well in our coastal Bay Area climate.